- India

 Power Finance

-A non-banking finance company, engages in the provision of financial products and related advisory, and other services to the power, logistics, and infrastructure sectors in India.
+A non-banking finance company, provides financial products and related advisory, and other services to the power sector in India.

 Undervalued average dividend payer.